 - a.
-Airport operator should arrange with the handling co. and ensure there follow the disinfection process which is matched with ECAA requirement - b.
-No change is foreseen to these procedures. - c.
-Simple hand washing techniques and avoidance of touching the face, as all the public are being advised, are the key to prevention. - d.
+No change is foreseen to these procedures. - b.
+Simple handwashing techniques and avoidance of touching the face, as all the public are being advised, are the key to prevention. - c.
 However, the operator shall determine if there is a need for additional PPE beyond what is routinely recommended.